 11. Liquidated: A company is said to be liquidated when all its assets are liquidated and it is closed or unregistered by the Registrar of Companies.
 It is a formal insolvency procedure where assets are sold to repay creditors.
 There are two ways it is liquidated, one where it is compulsory liquidation by RoC and the other is voluntary liquidation.

 12. Under Process of Striking Off: A company that is undergoing a process of striking off from the Registrar of Companies either voluntarily or by the RoC carries the status ‘Under Process of Striking Off’.
 This company may be inoperative for various reasons or is defunct so it is getting struck off.

 There are a total of 54245 companies Under the Process of Striking off.

-13. Strike Off: A strike off company has legally ceased to exist.
-A company can get struck off by Registrar of Companies on non-compliance to statutory rules or can voluntarily apply to get struck off if it is a defunct company.
+13. Strike Off: A strike-off company has legally ceased to exist.
+A company can get struck off by the Registrar of Companies on non-compliance to statutory rules or can voluntarily apply to get struck off if it is a defunct company.

 There are 5,522,41 Companies with Company Status as Strike Off

 14. Captured: Only 13 companies in India have captured company status.